modelflows/modelflowsapp/_research/ai-models/air-pollution/2026-low-cost-sensor-calibration.md

 ---
 layout: post
-title: "Low-Cost Sensor Calibration for Air Pollution"
+title: "Temporal Deep Learning Calibration of Low-Cost Air Quality Sensors"
 category: "AI & Data-Driven Models"
 topic: "Air Pollution"
 thumbnail: "/assets/img/air-pollution/calibration_methodology.png"
-tldr: "Deep-learning-based calibration of low-cost air-quality sensors using reference measurements, meteorological variables, temporal features, and autoregressive correction."
+tldr: "LSTM-based temporal calibration of low-cost air-quality sensors for PM2.5, PM10, and NO2 using OxAria co-located reference data."
 ---

 ---

-# Low-Cost Sensor Calibration for Air Pollution Monitoring
+# Temporal Deep Learning Calibration of Low-Cost Air Quality Sensors

-Low-cost sensors provide an affordable way to increase the spatial density of air-quality monitoring networks.
-They can be deployed across urban areas at a much lower cost than reference-grade stations, making them useful for local pollution mapping, exposure assessment, and sensor-informed urban studies.
+Low-cost air-quality sensors provide a practical way to increase the spatial density of urban monitoring networks.
+They are cheaper and easier to deploy than regulatory-grade instruments, making them useful for local pollution mapping, exposure assessment, and real-time environmental monitoring.

-However, low-cost sensors are also affected by drift, environmental conditions, cross-sensitivity, seasonal variability, and local site effects.
-Their raw measurements often deviate from reference instruments, especially when temperature, humidity, traffic patterns, or background pollution levels change.
+However, low-cost sensors are affected by sensor drift, environmental cross-sensitivity, device-to-device variability, and changing field conditions.
+Their raw measurements can therefore deviate strongly from reference-grade instruments, especially under variations in temperature, humidity, traffic activity, and seasonal conditions.

-In this project, we develop **data-driven calibration methods for low-cost air-quality sensors**.
-The aim is to correct low-cost sensor readings using co-located reference measurements, meteorological variables, and temporal information.
+In this project, we develop a **temporal deep learning framework for calibrating low-cost air-quality sensors**.
+The method is designed for PM2.5, PM10, and NO2, and is trained using co-located reference data from the OxAria sensor network in Oxford, UK.

-We organize the calibration workflow into the following steps:

-1. **Data preparation and cleaning**
+Unlike static calibration models such as Random Forest, which treat each observation independently, the proposed framework uses a Long Short-Term Memory network to learn temporal dependencies, delayed environmental effects, and evolving sensor behaviour.

+The work is organized around four main steps:

+1. **Baseline-corrected sensor data preparation**
-   Alignment of low-cost sensor data, reference measurements, and meteorological variables.
+   Low-cost sensor measurements are combined with co-located reference observations and meteorological variables.

-2. **Feature engineering**
+2. **Feature engineering and preprocessing**
-   Construction of lagged variables, temporal features, environmental indicators, and interaction terms.
+   Lagged variables, temporal features, harmonic encodings, and interaction terms are constructed.

-3. **Deep-learning calibration**
+3. **LSTM-based temporal calibration**
-   Training of temporal models such as LSTM, GRU, and TCN-based networks.

-4. **Autoregressive correction**
-   Use of previous calibrated values to improve temporal consistency during unseen-data prediction.
+   Fixed-length rolling windows are used to train a sequence-based calibration model.

+4. **Validation and regulatory assessment**
+   Calibrated outputs are evaluated using standard regression metrics and the Equivalence Spreadsheet Tool.

-Together, these steps provide a complete calibration framework for improving the reliability of low-cost air-pollution sensors.
+Together, these steps provide a calibration pipeline that improves the reliability of low-cost air-quality sensor measurements under real urban conditions.

 ---

 ## Methodology

-The calibration workflow starts from raw low-cost sensor measurements and reference-grade monitoring data.
-The two data sources are cleaned, synchronized, and transformed into a supervised learning problem.
-A deep-learning model is then trained to learn the correction between the low-cost sensor signal and the reference measurement.
+The calibration workflow starts from time-stamped low-cost sensor measurements, meteorological data, and co-located reference observations.
+The data are first cleaned and structured, then enriched with temporal and environmental features.
+A rolling-window sequence is passed to the LSTM model, which predicts the calibrated pollutant concentration.

 <p align="center">
   <img src="{{ 'assets/img/air-pollution/calibration_methodology.png' | relative_url }}" alt="Low-cost sensor calibration methodology" width="850"/>